appcanary/blog/source/articles/2016-07-21-vikhal-morris.html.markdown

 ## Rsh and Rexec

-`rsh` and `rexec` are remote shell protocols from the BSD era that are almost unused today, being supplanted by `ssh`. `rsh` can allow passwordless authentication if coming from a "trusted" host.
+`rsh` and `rexec` are remote shell protocols from the BSD era that are almost unused today, having been supplanted by `ssh`. `rsh` can allow passwordless authentication if coming from a "trusted" host.
 The file `/etc/hosts.equiv` and per-user `.rhosts` files contain a list of addresses of trusted hosts.
-When an `rsh` request comes from a user of trusted machine, the user is automatically granted access.
+When an `rsh` request comes from a user of a trusted machine, the user is automatically granted access.
 The worm used this to propagate, searching for trusted hosts in the above two files and in `.forward` which was used to forward your mail around the Internet.

-Even in 1988, people knew that leaving `rsh` open on an untrusted network like the the Internet was a bad idea, and the worm also propogated via `rexec`.
+Even in 1988, people knew that leaving `rsh` open on an untrusted network like the the Internet was a Bad Idea, and the worm also propogated via `rexec`.
 `rexec` uses password authentication, but Morris made the intelligent assumption that one person's accounts on different machines will share a password.
 Back then, `/etc/passwd` would often[^shadow] store the encrypted user password.
 The